 It’s been a long time since I’ve talked to you like this.
 As I’ve mentioned before, blogging has changed a lot over these four years.
 Personal narrative blogs have been replaced with niche blogs, affiliate links, Instagram, Buzzfeed, and what I call “worldview pieces.”
 Readers, including myself, skirt to and from blogs so quickly that it’s hard to continue any sort of story, making it necessary to write essays that can stand alone.

-Sometimes I’ll read a random blog, click around, and still wonder what is going on.
+Sometimes I’ll read a random blog, click around, and still wonder what’s going on.
 Where do they live?
 What do they do?
 Why are they always at the beach?

 I thought this might be a good time to clear things up.

 HELLO.
 My name is Kate and I like Friends reruns and sandwiches featuring complicated mayonnaise.
 Technically my name is actually Kathrine, inconveniently spelled without an “e” in the middle, which means a bunch of KathErines with gmail accounts get a lot of my “urgent” Old Navy emails.
 Enjoy the maxi dress!
 Now an entire 25 cents off.

 I live in a small town in Eastern Pennsylvania, a day’s trip away from New York, Baltimore, Philadelphia, and Washington D.C.
-My kids are Waylon (3, almost 4) and Eva (1, almost 15).
+My kids are Waylon (4, almost 5) and Eva (2, almost 15).
 My husband’s name is James but he goes by Austin.
-I guess both our parents liked things super confusing.
-Next weekend he’ll graduate from medical school and in June start a five year residency in Radiology.
+I guess both our parents liked things complicated.
+Last summer he graduated from medical school and started a six year residency in Radiology.
 This first year will presumably be the hardest, with work weeks averaging over 80 hours a week.
-I’m sure you’ll be hearing from me.
+Mostly we take things one day at a time.

 This May we’ll be married eight years.